“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 Working as an individual can be useful during the exploration phase, but individual work should be differentiated if possible to avoid forcing students to do busywork.
 Unless handled carefully, practice can actually be counterproductive.
 If a student isn’t in her learning comfort zone, independent practice will be ineffective; both busywork and panic undermine the learning process.
 Exploration and practice in groups can also be used to resolve this problem.
 Conversational learning enriches the exploration phase for all students, regardless of how quickly they master the new material.

 In any learning sequence, there must be time spent in individual effort.
 Working alone requires a student to confront the true limits of what she can do independently of others.
 Metacognition, by definition, is an inward-directed, individual effort.
-An assessment of self-understanding can consist of:
+As described in “Grades Reconsidered”, an assessment of self-understanding can consist of:

 Articulating the new concepts or skills.
 Simply having to express new material in her own words forces a student to work with the problem at a deeper level than, say, highlighting text.